Skip to content

 You may decide to include any of the other key aspects of algorithm integrity.

-When scoping the audit, based on your objective for the audit, we will work with you to determine which of the other aspects to include.
+When scoping the review, based on your objective for the assessment, we will work with you to determine which of the other aspects to include.

 Evaluating algorithmic systems to help eliminate bias